Mudasir-Gdev/Plane-Programming/README.md

-# Plane-Programming
+# Plane Programming
- Plane will fly
+ i just fixed all the bugs of this exercise